Louisiana Continuing Education Guidance

 - If you pass a semester geoscience course, you get 15 PDHs per course.

-- If you participate in geoscience activities online or in a self-directed manner, you may claim up to 5 PDHs, but you must provide documentation of your participation.
+- If you participate in geoscience activities in a self-directed manner, you may claim up to 5 PDHs, but you must provide documentation of your participation.
 If the self-directed work involves reading technical articles, for each article, provide the title, author, journal in which the article appeared, date of publication, and a brief synopsis (one or two sentences) of what the article is about.

 - Online courses (e.g., IRTC, EPA webinars, Red Vector, other educational offerings) can be used to fulfill continuing education requirements,

 - Geoscience ethics courses are available through a number of professional geoscience organizations and at many geoscientific society meetings.
 Documentation is REQUIRED.
 Rule or regulation review is NOT considered ethics education.

 - If you have questions about a particular source offering PDHs, contact the LBOPG (225-505-3766 or apply@LBOPG.org) for guidance.

 - If you want to carry over excess PDHs to the next year or subsequent years, you must be able to provide documentation for all years claimed, up to three, if you are audited.